sambasivareddy-ch/writes-by-siva/public/posts/javascript/variables.md

 # Variables
 In most of our modern applications built on the top of javascript needs to store some kind of information.
 That information can be:
 1. User's wishlist products in an E-commerce application.
-2. Storing user balance amount in their bank account **Variables** can be used to store that information
+2. Storing user balance amount in their bank account.
+**Variables** can be used to store that information

 ## Definition
-A Variable is a **_named storage_** to store the data in the Javascript.
-We can use these variables to store any type of information an application needed.
+A Variable is a **_named storage_** used to store the data in the Javascript.
+We can use these variables to store any type of information an application needed that can be Numbers, Strings, Text and Object etc.
 ### Let
 One way to create a variable in Javascript by using `let` keyword.
-Let's declare a variable called "message" using let.
+Let's declare a variable called "message" using _let_.
 And initialize a value to it.
 ```javascript
     let message;
     message = "Hello Everyone!!";